Codex Committed to the Wrong Branch (or Straight to main)

 set -euo pipefail

-# Reset to clean state, no matter what the previous task left behind
+# Reset to a clean state, whatever the previous task left behind

 git fetch origin